 -hugs from me to all of you, Jodee

-Jodee Prouse is a speaker, blogger and author of the powerful memoir The Sun is Gone: A Sister Lost in Secrets, Shame, and Addiction and How I Broke Free.
+Jodee Prouse is a speaker and author of the powerful memoir The Sun is Gone: A Sister Lost in Secrets, Shame, and Addiction and How I Broke Free.
 She is an outspoken advocate to eliminate the shame and stigma surrounding Addiction and Mental illness as well as empowering women to survive life’s challenge’s and family crisis.

 Jodee has two adult sons and has been married to her husband Jim for 27 years.
 They share their time between Sylvan Lake, Alberta and their cottage in Oroville, Washington.